You Say

 "You Say" is a song by American contemporary Christian music singer and songwriter Lauren Daigle.
 It is the lead single from her third studio album, Look Up Child.
 Written by Daigle alongside producers Paul Mabury and Jason Ingram, it was released as a single on July 13, 2018.
 It reached No. 29 on the Billboard Hot 100, her first entry on the chart.
 It also reached the top ten in Belgium.
 It is also Daigle's third No. 1 on the Hot Christian Songs chart.
 The song debuted at No. 22 on the Christian Airplay chart, becoming the best start for a non-holiday song by a solo female artist in over eight years, since Francesca Battistelli's "Beautiful, Beautiful" debuted at No. 21 on March 20, 2010.
 The song has spent 132 weeks at No. 1 on Hot Christian Songs, the second most weeks spent at No. 1 by a song on any chart; surpassed only by Israel Kamakawiwoʻole's "Somewhere Over the Rainbow" which has spent 373 weeks on the World Digital Songs chart.

 The song was a huge Christian radio success, peaking at No. 1 on multiple different charts including the Christian adult contemporary (AC) radio chart and Christian AC Indicator chart.
 It was released to mainstream radio on January 15, 2019, by Warner Bros.
 From there, it reached the Adult Top 40, Adult Contemporary, and Mainstream Top 40 charts.
 It was the second-biggest Christian song of 2018 in the US, the biggest Christian song of 2019, 2020, and 2021 in the US, and the second-biggest Christian song of the entire 2010's decade in the US.
 It is certified six-times platinum in the US, signifying sales of over six million units in the country.

-It won the 2019 Grammy Award for Best Contemporary Christian Music Performance/Song.
+It won the 2019 Grammy Award for Best Contemporary Christian Music Performance/Song, and the Dove Award for Song of the Year.
 It also won Top Christian Song at the 2019 Billboard Music Awards.